 What is the highest-paying business cash back card?

 That question doesn’t have a truly definitive answer, mainly because of the way cash back credit cards work.
-Some offer unlimited earnings on general purchases at a relatively low flat rate, while others feature higher rewards rates in special categories limited by spending caps.
+Some cards offer the same (relatively low) rate of cash back on all purchases.
+These are called flat-rate cards.
+Others, often called tiered category cards, feature higher rewards rates in particular spending categories limited by spending caps.

 Flat-rate with spending caps